acaylor/ajs-blog/content/posts/vim.md

 title: Vim the ultimate text editor
 author: aj
 date: 2023-09-08
+updated: 2024-01-14
 categories:
   - Utilities
 tags:
   - vim
 ---

-My prefered text editor is `vim` because it is portable and highly customizable.
+My preferred text editor is `vim` because it is portable and highly customizable.
 Text editors can be used to edit configuration files on a system and write source files for scripts and programs.
 While you can run vim in a separate window in your operating system, it can also be run within a terminal emulator.
 You can even find the original version `vi` on most *nix systems that do not have any graphical interface.
 Learning vim will help make debugging systems that only have a terminal easier.

 ## Installation